MicrosoftLearning/mslearn-copilotstudio/Instructions/Labs/01-create-copilot.md

 1. In a web browser, navigate to [Copilot Studio](https://copilotstudio.microsoft.com/) at `https://copilotstudio.microsoft.com/`, signing in with your work or school account if prompted.
 Skip any welcome messages.

-    The first time you open Copilot Studio, it may display a chat interface to create your first copilot.
-If this happens, click the **...** menu at the top right (next to the **Create** button) and select **Cancel copilot creation** to leave the chat interface and view the Copilot Studio home page, which should look similar to this:
+    > **Note**: The first time you open Copilot Studio, it may display a chat interface to create your first copilot.
+If this happens, click the **...** menu at the top right (next to the **Create** button) and select **Cancel copilot creation** to leave the chat interface and view the Copilot Studio home page.

+1. View the Copilot Studio home page, which should look similar to this:

     ![Screenshot of the Copilot Studio home page.](media/copilot-studio-home.png)